Dan-Lucian/webdev-101/README.md

 **Front-end development**
  - [the roadmap](https://roadmap.sh/frontend).
  - this roadmap should be your main learning guide.
- - you will have to go through all the topics there, starting the from the basic topics and advance to the more complex ones.
+ - you will have to go through all the topics there, starting from the basic topics and advancing to the more complex ones.
  - anytime you question yourself what to study next go and take a look at it.
+ - be aware that this roadmap offers a lot of links to each topic, don't study them all, usually the first one is enough.
  - at the moment of writing this, I myself am at the "Type Checkers" level.

 **Other**